Setting up GTK for Windows

 Step 3.
 Perform the same steps for the hicolor icons, which are the mandatory fallback for icons not available in Adwaita.

 Step 4.
-To make GTK pick up this theme, put a file settings.ini in etc/gtk-3.0 in your installation folder.
-This should contain
+To make GTK pick up this theme, put a file settings.ini under the etc folder in your installation folder:

 [Settings]